elfoor/armabuddy/README.md

         'reply_message': 'This is a bot.
 I forward messages between Discord and WormNet.
 Feel free to' ' join https://discord.gg/UBRBhk6 to meet all other wormers on discord!', 'channels': ['anythinggoes', 'help'],
-        'ignore': [  # WormNAT usernames who's messages should not be forwarded to discord 'WormsLeague',  # Spammer
+        'ignore': [  # WormNAT usernames whose messages should not be forwarded to discord 'WormsLeague',  # Spammer
             'CorujaBOT'     # League spammer
         ]